 Take a look at the ancient Hexenturm!

 This archaeological site of Sarnen is one of the few surviving castle towers from the time of the formation of the Swiss Confederation.
-It was built shortly before 1291 and came into the possession of the modern canton of Obwalden around 1308 after non-violent occupation.
-After that it served among others as a prison, interrogation chamber, a treasure house, an archive and a museum.
-During the restoration of 1985/86, the changes made over the course of the centuries were reversed, except for the construction of the 18th century, which is left behind and shown as an aftermath.
+It was built shortly before 1291 and came into the possession of the modern canton of Obwalden around 1308 after the non-violent occupation.
+After that, it served among others as a prison, interrogation chamber, a treasure house, an archive, and a museum.
+During the restoration of 1985/86, the changes made over the course of the centuries were reversed, except for the construction of the 18th century, which is left behind and shown as the aftermath.
 The installation of a light, self-supporting steel skeleton construction has allowed the new use as an archive tower without burdening the original building structure.

 Ascend the Landenberg and discover its attractions!

 The castle Landenberg, located above the village of Sarnen, is the landmark and the actual historical center of the canton of Obwalden.
 The Schützenhaus and the former Zeughaus are suitable for cultural events, exhibitions, family celebrations, birthdays or wedding aperitifs.

 On the prominent hill, there’s one of the largest burial plains of the Innschweiz, which was no longer inhabited at the end of the 13th century, rose in the 11th to the beginning of the 13th century.
 From the original Burganlage Landenberg there are only remains of the enclosing wall.
 From 1646 to 1998, the annual town council met on the Landenberg.
 Since the 18th century, the Schützenhaus and Zeughaus are located on the Landenberg.